urbit/urbit/pkg/hs/urbit-uruk/skew.md

     K

 Simple enough.
 The next two reduction rules specify order of operations: we reduce the left hand side before the right hand side.
-SKEW has left associativity.
+The reduction for `K`, comes before application.
 We must do this because our reduction rules are read from top to bottom, and the first match wins.
 If we did not do this, both arguments to K would be evaluated before the first is returned.

     (K K (S K K))
     K